 As Jack Ma, entrepreneur and founder of Alibaba says, “The very important thing you should have is patience.”

 The importance of communication has been reiterated on numerous channels on a variety of levels throughout the years.
-However, statistics prove that this is an area where professionals, even managers lack skills in.
+However, statistics prove that this is an area where professionals, even managers lack skills.

 The anomaly here is that despite the criticality of this skill, proven time and again, professionals choose to look the other way when it comes to communication.
-Whether it is your personal task management or project milestones to be achieved in a team, people seldom decide to state their mind.
+Whether it is your personal task management or project milestones to be achieved in a team, people seldom decide to state their minds.
 This is where team collaboration software plays a vital role in ensuring smooth communication between the concerned parties.

 Fear of seeming incompetent, lack of availability by managers, and playing the blame game are some of the bland reasons why the most important information goes amiss.
 This can lead to major setbacks, in the long and short run.

 According to David Grossman, in “The Cost of Poor Communications”, a survey of 400 companies with 100,000 employees each stated an average loss of $62.4 million per year (per company) due to insufficient communication among employees.

 Having the right ammunition can win you battlefields.
 The same goes for battling effective task management and time tracking.
 Technology has paved the way for many startups to become market giants and has built billionaires.

 The right tool at the right time can render wonders for your personal and professional life.
 Task and project management skills may have a lot to do with on our personal traits and qualities but adopting the right task management tool can raise chances of success exponentially.

 Be sure, to research and choose the right task management apps for you and your team.